This M&M Cookie Recipe is AMAZING. No chill time needed, these soft & chewy cookies are great for parties, potlucks, gift-giving & afternoon treats.

 Easy Chocolate Crinkle Cookies

-If you love AWESOME M&M Cookie recipe as much as I do, please write a five-star review, and be sure to help me share on Facebook and Pinterest!
+If you love this recipe for AWESOME M&M Cookies as much as I do, please write a five-star review, and be sure to help me share on Facebook and Pinterest!

 Be sure to follow me on my social media, so you never miss a post!